corinnahaegele/SmartScope/Parts/other/5mm/README.md

 # 5mm Setup

-This folder contains all the constructions required for the application of the 5mm-lens
+This folder contains all the constructions required for the application of the 5mm-lens.

 ## Brightfield
-- Basis for Huawei Nova/ Basis for Huawei P30Pro
+- Basis for Huawei Nova/ Basis for Huawei P30 Pro
 - Brightfield Sampleholder

 ## Fluorescence